-As of July 1, 2009, sections 3301(1) and (6) of the Elementary and Secondary Education Act (ESEA) defines immigrant children and youth as individuals who:
+Sections 3201(1) and (5) of the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act (ESEA), defines immigrant children and youth as individuals who:

 - Have not been attending one or more schools in any one or more states for more than three full (cumulative) academic years.